brian-ogilvie/accessibility-article/README.md

 ## Step 3: Dismiss on Escape

 This step is incredibly simple, requiring only a few lines of code.
-But because it's so common in an app (the need to dismiss a popup, menu, dropdown, alert, etc. when the escape button is pushed), that I always write a custom hook for it, and just use that everywhere and save myself some typing.
+But because it's so common in an app (the need to dismiss a popup, menu, dropdown, alert, etc. when the escape button is pushed), I always write a custom hook for it and just use that everywhere to save myself some typing.
 Hooks are awesome, by the way.

 Let's create a new file `hooks/useEscapeHandler.js`, and write our hook: